 - Democracy - Everyone has a voice and a say in what we do and how we do it.

 - Rule of Law - We have class rules, home school agreements and codes of conduct which we all follow.

 - Tolerance - We accept that everyone has a right to their own beliefs and opinions.

 - Mutual Respect - We admire and acknowledge everyone's abilities, qualities and achievement.

 - Liberty - We have the freedom to make our own choices.

 The school is committed to the highest standards in protecting and safeguarding children.
 Our school will support all children by promoting a caring, safe and positive environment.

 We recognise that some children may be victims of neglect, physical, sexual or emotional abuse, and will act accordingly in the best interests of the child involving relevant services as appropriate.
 If you have a concern that a child is being harmed, is at risk of harm, or if you receive a disclosure you must contact the following staff member as quickly as possible: Nicola Hadley.
-If this person is not available, please contact Paula Weaver or Rebecca Timms.
+If this person is not available, please contact Paula Weaver, Rebecca Timms, Bethany Shannahan or Katie Hardy.